The weekly list of free educational events and resources for the association community

 - James Marquis 501Works

-Wed 4/15 at 11 a.m. – Building an Ai-Enabled Education Program: Practical Strategies for Associations
+Wed 4/15 at 11 a.m. – Building an AI-Enabled Education Program: Practical Strategies for Associations

 Get a clear, non-technical look at how AI can support content creation, curation, learner engagement, and program operations.
 Using a real-world association case example, explore lessons learned, governance considerations, and strategies for balancing innovation with risk management.
 Get actionable ideas, a simple framework for AI adoption, and concrete steps to implement right away.
 1 CAE credit.
 More info/register.